 Event planners often wonder how services like Crimson Speakers maintain quality while eliminating organizer fees.
 The business model fundamentals are straightforward:

 Instead of charging commissions on each booking, membership-based platforms collect annual fees from speakers who want access to booking opportunities.
-Speakers pay $500-2,000 per year to maintain their platform presence, receive booking leads, and utilize marketing tools.
+Speakers pay to maintain their platform presence, receive booking leads, and utilize marketing tools.

 This creates better alignment because the platform succeeds when speakers receive consistent, high-quality bookings that justify their membership investment.
 Event organizers benefit because they're no longer competing against commission margins when evaluating speaker options.

 The model works financially because successful speakers value predictable marketing costs over variable commission payments.
-A speaker who books 10 engagements per year saves $5,000-15,000 in commission fees by paying a flat annual membership instead.
+A speaker who books 10 engagements per year saves thousands in commission fees by paying a flat annual membership instead.
+For speakers, it's a straightforward calculation: would you rather pay a known annual cost or give up 20-25% of every speaking fee?

 Making the Switch: Questions to Ask Your Current Bureau